wichtounet/eddic/README.md

 ## License ##

 This project is distributed under the Boost Software License 1.0.
-See `LICENSE_1_0.txt` for details.
+Read `LICENSE` for details.